IRIS Khadang

 Khadang (خدنگ) is a in the Southern Fleet of the Islamic Republic of Iran Navy.

 Construction and commissioning

-Khadang was built by French Constructions Mécaniques de Normandie at Cherbourg, as one of the first six contracted on 19 February 1974.
+Khadang was built by the French company Constructions Mécaniques de Normandie at Cherbourg, as one of the first six contracted on 19 February 1974.
 Her keel was laid down on 20 June 1975 and on 15 July 1976, she was launched.
 Falakhon was commissioned into the fleet on 15 March 1978.

 Service history

-During Iran-Iraq War, her home port was Bushehr Naval Base.
+During Iran–Iraq War, her home port was Bushehr Naval Base.